daneden/daneden.me/index.md

 Daniel Eden is a Designer with a penchant for the web, typography, and interaction design.
 He prefers to refer to himself in the first person.

-I'm currently living and working in San Francisco as a Product Designer for [Facebook](https://facebook.com).
+I'm currently living in Oakland, California and working as a Product Designer for [Facebook](https://facebook.com).
 Previously, I worked as a Designer and Engineer for [Dropbox](https://dropbox.com).